 In mediation, a neutral professional assists the clients settle the dispute.
 Generally, the clients agree that all information will be shared and that they are seeking a “win-win” solution.
 The mediator does not represent either party and the clients do not go to court.
 Typically, the mediation does not include attorneys except in a consulting or reviewing capacity.
 Mediation can work well for clients who have the ability to communicate their needs directly to the other person and who are sophisticated enough to understand the financial and legal information being provided.

 Collaborative Divorce is a private, confidential, non-court and non-adversarial process.
 Each spouse has the assistance and support of professional advisers and counselors who cannot take the case to court.
 As in Mediation, the clients and attorneys commit to an open information gathering process and a commitment to settle without going to court.

 Attorneys Bart Carey and Leila Parviz offer a free one hour, no obligation consultation in which they meet with both spouses to review your situation and provide options to assist your family in achieving your desired outcome and/or final resolution.
-We generally recommends that both parties attend the initial consultation.
+We generally recommend that both parties attend the initial consultation.
 This helps to ensure that you both receive the information provided at the same time.
-Although he recommends that you both attend the initial consultation, we are more than happy to schedule an appointment for you to meet with Bart if you feel your spouse would not be open/available.
+Although we recommend that you both attend the initial consultation, we are more than happy to schedule an appointment for you if your spouse would not be open/available.